 Limited Customer Support

 With the free version of this software, you can email support, or get your question answered in the online forum.
 If you upgrade to the Deluxe version, you’ll get access to online chat support.
-You can also get priority support to have your questions answered more quickly if you pay an extra $5.99 while using the Free version, or if you just update to the Deluxe version.

 Pay to Amend